nathanieluriri/emotion-classifier/Readme.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies.
+3. Set up a MongoDB database and create .env file and put your connection string in an environment variable called `MONGO_URI`
-3. Run the Streamlit app using the following command:
+4. Run the Streamlit app using the following command:

 ```
-streamlit run your_app_name.py
+streamlit run app.py
 ```

 4. The application will open in your default web browser.